 Feast or famine – a pair of posts today.
 Too bad it’s not the 13th of October, the feast day of Saint Edward (that’s the Confessor, a man slightly more saintly than I).
-Today’s another sort of anniversary, one that almost escaped my recollection.
+Today’s another sort of anniversary.

 Four hundred and twenty-nine years ago, on the 8th of February 1587, near my 37th year’s end, Mary Stuart met her life’s end at the sharp end of a large axe, on the block at Fotheringhay Castle in Northamptonshire.

-I didn’t see her execution, but as I described just a couple of posts ago, I was the senior peer of the realm and Lord Great Chamberlain of England at that time, and I had procedural and judicial responsibilities as one of the judges at Mary’s treason trial, held in October 1586.
+I didn’t see her execution, but as I described just a couple of posts ago, I was one of the Commissioners (judges) at Mary’s treason trial, held in October 1586.

 Edison was one of history’s great publicity hounds, eager to take the credit (and the money) for the 1% inspiration and 99% perspiration of others.
 My thoughts on this require 0% explanation.
 All you need to know about Thomas Edison you will learn by reading about Nikola Tesla.
 One of these days I’ll blog about these two.
 Perhaps a limerick.
 Just because I’ve been dead for 412 years doesn’t mean I haven’t kept up with technology.
 Obviously.